gmazzap/Hierarchy/README.md

 #### `CallbackTemplateFinder`

-This class can be used to easily integrate different loaders with `QueryTemplate` class.
+This class can be used to easily integrate 3rd party different loaders with `QueryTemplate` class.

-In fact, you need to provide a callback that will be called to find templates.
+In fact, you need to provide an arbitrary callback that will be called to find templates.

 The callback will receive the template name without file extension, e.g. `index` and has to return the full path of the template if found, or an empty string if the template is not found.

+Example:

 ```php
 add_action( 'template_redirect', function() {